 When spouses begin living apart from each other, they are considered separated.
 One of the most common misunderstandings about Florida’s domestic laws is the concept of “legal” separation.
 Although other states have this, there is no such thing as legal separation in Florida.
 But that doesn’t mean that there are no legal benefits to being separated.
 In fact, separating from your spouse opens the door to pursuing alimony, child support, and custody.
 And none of those require obtaining a divorce.

-One way that spouses can determine how children and assets will be managed after they separate is to enter into a separation agreement.
+One way that spouses can determine how kids and assets will be managed after they separate is to enter into a separation agreement.
 Although courts don’t approve or resolve differences involving separation agreements, they serve a useful purpose in managing issues between the still married spouses.

 Why Have A Separation Agreement?